oiraqi/paradigms/P2-Integration/README.md

 These methods provide a natural mapping to CRUD operations.
 So, RESTful web services are naturally suitable for data-oriented use cases, but can also be adapted for service-oriented use cases.

-As opposed to XML/SOAP, RESTful web services don't specify a service definition language.
+As opposed to XML/SOAP, RESTful web services don't specify a service definition language and leaves it open to service devlopers to describe their API the way they see fit.
 However, some popular languages have emerged as de-facto standards, such as [RAML](https://raml.org/) (YAML-based) and [OAS - OpenAPI Specification](https://www.openapis.org/).

 - [Case Study (Data-oriented / CRUD): RESTful XCommerce Web Service](https://github.com/oiraqi/paradigms/tree/main/P2-Integration/case-studies/rs-xcommerce)

 #### Other Web Services (Non XML/SOAP, RESTless)
 People have tendency to call any web service that is not based on XML/SOAP, a RESTful web service.
-This isn't correct.
+This is not accurate.
 As we saw earlier, REST defines strict constraints.
 If a web service misses just one of them, then you can call it whatever you want, but RESTful.

 This case study is about a calculator web service based on OpenAPI.
-Yet, it does not fulfill all REST constraints, especially HATEOAS.
+Yet, it does not fulfill all REST constraints, including HATEOAS.
 So, we shouldn't call it a RESTful web service.
 - [Case Study (Service-oriented): OpenAPI Calculator Web Service](https://github.com/oiraqi/paradigms/tree/main/P2-Integration/case-studies/ws-calculator)